Nicole’s 2-Year Well Check

 On Tuesday was Isaac’s Field day.
 I was a little nervous about taking my three girls by myself, but since I knew I was likely to see some other mothers whom I had met that might be able to help in a pinch, I decided to give it a shot.
-I love that Nicole’s sign is upside-down in this pic and she looks bored.5.11.10 Field Day (4)I knew Isaac wanted us to be there.
-He even suggested that we make signs that said “go Isaac with two exclamation points.”
-As you can see, we followed his suggestion.
-Charlotte was a great sign holder and held up her sign every time Isaac ran or she thought he might run.5.11.10 Field Day (7) Isaac is always very concerned about doing what’s right and not getting into trouble.
+I love that Nicole’s sign is upside-down in this pic and she looks bored.I knew Isaac wanted us to be there.
+He even suggested that we make signs that said “go Isaac with two exclamation points.†As you can see, we followed his suggestion.
+Charlotte was a great sign holder and held up her sign every time Isaac ran or she thought he might run.
+Isaac is always very concerned about doing what’s right and not getting into trouble.
 He was afraid to even hug his mom without his teacher’s permission, at lest at first he was.
 I’m glad that he’s consciences, but I worry that he doesn’t stand up for himself and get what he needs.
-Here he is lined up for his first race.5.11.10 Field Day (10) I wasn’t able to get a picture of it, but while most kids were focused on the finish line and running as fast as they could, Isaac was searching the sidelines as he ran and ended up being the slowest kid in every race.
-Here he is getting ready for the sack race5.11.10 Field Day (14) The ‘Pony Express’ race was a relay race with 4 other teams competing.
-Isaac’s team came in last place, but they had ribbons for all 4 teams so Isaac ran to me after the race with his white ribbon and announced that he his team won!5.11.10 Field Day (22) Apparently an employee of Tennessee State Bank has a kid at Mount Olive, so these guys pulled up and started cooking hotdogs.
+Here he is lined up for his first race.
+I wasn’t able to get a picture of it, but while most kids were focused on the finish line and running as fast as they could, Isaac was searching the sidelines as he ran and ended up being the slowest kid in every race.
+Here he is getting ready for the sack race The ‘Pony Express’ race was a relay race with 4 other teams competing.
+Isaac’s team came in last place, but they had ribbons for all 4 teams so Isaac ran to me after the race with his white ribbon and announced that he his team won!
+Apparently an employee of Tennessee State Bank has a kid at Mount Olive, so these guys pulled up and started cooking hotdogs.
 They gave everyone who came up the hill to the truck free hotdogs, chips, and water.
-The guy who grilled the meat also helped me to my car when he saw me hobbling up the hill with my overloaded stroller in one hand, Nicole in the other, and Charlotte trailing behind me.5.11.10 Field Day (29) The girls didn’t really eat the hotdogs, but they thought the water was great!5.11.10 Field Day (31) It got really hot out and the Kindergarten tarp was right in the sun, so towards the end of the morning, we broke out the umbrella we had brought to provide a little shade.
-Charlotte joined the kids under our umbrella.5.11.10 Field Day (37)And finally, here’s a picture of Isaac’s class with their teacher, Mr. Burton.
-I didn’t notice the arm in my pic till I got home, oh well.5.11.10 Field Day (26) At the end of the day, I was glad I got to go and observe and cheer Isaac on, but next year I might call a babysitter!
+The guy who grilled the meat also helped me to my car when he saw me hobbling up the hill with my overloaded stroller in one hand, Nicole in the other, and Charlotte trailing behind me.
+The girls didn’t really eat the hotdogs, but they thought the water was great!
+It got really hot out and the Kindergarten tarp was right in the sun, so towards the end of the morning, we broke out the umbrella we had brought to provide a little shade.
+Charlotte joined the kids under our umbrella.And finally, here’s a picture of Isaac’s class with their teacher, Mr. Burton.
+I didn’t notice the arm in my pic till I got home, oh well.
+At the end of the day, I was glad I got to go and observe and cheer Isaac on, but next year I might call a babysitter!

 She has recently entered a new stage of language development.
 Her vocabulary is exploding and she has started regularly using two word combinations and small phrases.
-Where she would have said “shoe,” I hear her carefully articulate “one shoe” or “Charlotte’s Shoe.”
-One of my recent favorites is hearing her say the whole phrase “Mom, where are you?”
-I’ve started working on encouraging words instead of crying or yelling for something.
+Where she would have said “shoe,†I hear her carefully articulate “one shoe†or “Charlotte’s Shoe.†One of my recent favorites is hearing her say the whole phrase “Mom, where are you?†I’ve started working on encouraging words instead of crying or yelling for something.
 She’s doing quite well with that.
-She says things like “help, please” and “orange, please” or “Oh, no ball!”
-Every time we drive somewhere, she likes to say goodbye to everything “goodbye house”, “goodbye tree”, and so on.
+She says things like “help, please†and “orange, please†or “Oh, no ball!†Every time we drive somewhere, she likes to say goodbye to everything “goodbye houseâ€, “goodbye treeâ€, and so on.

 She goes to bed easily most days both for her nap and at night.
 At times she’ll be up for an hour or two after being put to bed, but she never leaves her room or climbs off her bed.
 She usually doesn’t even cry.
 She’ll be in there for hours, just singing and talking and looking at books.
 I think it’s only been in the last month that she’s started insisting that she sleep on top of items.
-She gathers at least three toys and often a book or two along with her water IMG_8957bottle in her arms and sleeps on top of them.
+She gathers at least three toys and often a book or two along with her water bottle in her arms and sleeps on top of them.
 A stuffed Curious George toy is always under one of her arms.
 I still don’t understand why she prefers to sleep this way, but she gets mad if I try to move something she’s laying on.
 It reminds me of a silly sleeping phase Isaac went through.
 It’s funny how these strange little things they do pull at your heart strings.

 She still doesn’t like to be forced to sit still.
 If I try to get a picture of the kids lined up or sitting next to each other, she’ll be the one who refuses to sit still long enough for me to take the picture.
-Church meetings can be challenging, 4.30.10 NicoleI was counting down the days until she turned old enough for nursery!
+Church meetings can be challenging, I was counting down the days until she turned old enough for nursery!

 Her favorite show is Curious George.
-She’ll carry a remote over to me and say “George” periodically during the day.
+She’ll carry a remote over to me and say “George†periodically during the day.
 She also loves to be outside.
 Everyday when we get home from picking up Isaac she climbs out of the car and runs directly outside to play.
-If you mention leaving she’ll to to the door to the garage and say “outside” over and over.
+If you mention leaving she’ll to to the door to the garage and say “outside†over and over.

 I also love her big brown eyes and her silly smiles.
-She has started smiling and saying “cheese” when she sees my camera.
+She has started smiling and saying “cheese†when she sees my camera.
 Sometimes she gives me a goofy smile where she protrudes her lower teeth and it looks like she has an under bite (I think that’s the right term).

 Charlotte is a creative little girl.
 If you start making up a story, she’ll add to it.
 Today I decided to see what she could create on her own.
-I only helped her with prompts like “what would she do when she is a great-grandma?”
-The sequence, ideas, and pictures all came from her.
+I only helped her with prompts like “what would she do when she is a great-grandma?†The sequence, ideas, and pictures all came from her.

-4.30.10 A cupcake for Nicole4.30.10 A cupcake for Nicole (1) Picture Note: A cupcake in the middle with sprinkles on it.
+Picture Note: A cupcake in the middle with sprinkles on it.
 Surrounded by candy, including a lollipop.
-I don’t know what the line on top is for.4.30.10 A cupcake for Nicole (2)Picture Note: The picture of Nicole as a mom is wearing glasses, like Charlotte’s mom.
+I don’t know what the line on top is for.Picture Note: The picture of Nicole as a mom is wearing glasses, like Charlotte’s mom.
 The other picture is of a taco.
-Again, the line on top baffles me, I shall have to ask her.4.30.10 A cupcake for Nicole (3)Picture Note: The circle with a dot is a belly with a bellybutton.
-The other picture is a bowl of Marshmallow Mateys.4.30.10 A cupcake for Nicole (4) Picture Note: The green picture is celery.
+Again, the line on top baffles me, I shall have to ask her.Picture Note: The circle with a dot is a belly with a bellybutton.
+The other picture is a bowl of Marshmallow Mateys.
+Picture Note: The green picture is celery.

 This story has inspired Isaac to write his own, only he wants to write a non-fiction book about Space.

 I bought a Bumbo when Nicole was a baby and I was desperate for a way to put her down and have her remain happy.
 She wasn’t happy with the swing, or bouncer, or lying on her back and as it turned out, she wasn’t particularly thrilled with the Bumbo either and I thought that perhaps it was a gimmicky waste of money.
 She was content enough in it a few times.
-9.7.08 Nicole (1) However, Ila is definitely helping me get my money’s worth out of it.
+However, Ila is definitely helping me get my money’s worth out of it.

 Nicole insists on sleeping on toys and books.
 If you try to move them, she’ll put them right back.
 She likes to have a stuffed animal (usually Curious George) or doll under each arm and then she places books in the middle and sleeps on her tummy on top of all of them!
-And she will scream if she drops her water bottle, which she hugs along with everything else as she sleeps.IMG_8665
+And she will scream if she drops her water bottle, which she hugs along with everything else as she sleeps.

-While I”m on the subject of Nicole, I ought to share two more stories from this week.
+While Iâ€m on the subject of Nicole, I ought to share two more stories from this week.
 The picture to the left is from the other day when she spilled some water on the floor.
-She said “oh, no” then opened the drawer containing washcloths and hand towels, retrieved one and started trying to clean up her mess.
+She said “oh, no†then opened the drawer containing washcloths and hand towels, retrieved one and started trying to clean up her mess.
 I was so proud.
 She has observed the times when her older siblings have spilled and I’ve directed them to clean up their own spills.

 The other story happened outside this week.
 I had all 4 kids outside with me and we were playing with balls and other toys.
 Our driveway has a rather steep decline towards the road, so I have repeatedly told Isaac and Charlotte that if a ball rolls down they are not to chase it into the street.
 I tell them that I will replace the ball if it gets hit by a car, but that I can’t replace them.
 I didn’t see when Nicole’s ball rolled down the hill and across the street into the little ditch on the other side, but I did see that Nicole was upset and instead of descending into tears she looked at me and said, in a very sad voice “oh, no!
-Ball!”
-4.15.10 Outside (21) and pointed towards the street.
+Ball!†and pointed towards the street.
 Not having seen it roll, I wasn’t entirely sure I’d find a ball, but I cautioned her to stay up on the hill and went down to investigate.
 Sure Enough at the bottom of the hill I could see her ball.
 After I retrieved it, I handed it to her and my heart swelled with pride at this successful communicative exchange that I had just experienced with my daughter.
 I am still puzzling over why that experience felt so profound to me.
 Was it that she finally caught on to the lesson I’ve been trying to teach her (don’t cry, use words instead) or was it that she gave me information that I didn’t know and I was able to act on that information to achieve a successful result?

 There’s just something about this picture that seems very silly to me.
 Maybe it’s that she didn’t just take the book or the hat, but the two of them together and then walked all the way into the kitchen to sit down and ‘read.’

 She’s a funny little girl.
 She seems to really like Ila, but she’s not quite two and can be a little rough in her attempts to be kind.
-I generally try to avoid laying Ila anywhere Nicole can reach her when Nicole is awake, but today I thought Nicole was distracted so I laid Ila down while I poured drinks for dinner and when I went back to check on her, this is what I found:IMG_7328-2 Nicole had neatly laid trucks and trains around Ila
+I generally try to avoid laying Ila anywhere Nicole can reach her when Nicole is awake, but today I thought Nicole was distracted so I laid Ila down while I poured drinks for dinner and when I went back to check on her, this is what I found: Nicole had neatly laid trucks and trains around Ila

 So I went out with the kids to play, even though I had cleaning to do inside.